lateef-taiwo/To-Do-App-on-AWS-using-MERN-web-stack/README.md

 # TO-DO-APP-ON-AWS-USING-MERN-WEB-STACK
-This repository explains the steps involved in creating a to-do application on AWS using the MERN web stack.
+This repository explains the steps involved in creating a To-Do application on AWS using the MERN web stack.
 The MERN web stack consists of MongoDB, ExpressJS, ReactJS, and NodeJS as its working components.
 Full-stack online applications can be deployed more quickly and easily with the MERN Stack, a Javascript stack.
 The MERN Stack is made up of the following 4 technologies: MongoDB, Express, React, and Node.js.